sendgrid/docs/source/Classroom/Basics/Account/sending_practices.md

   show: true
 ---

 As you begin to use your SendGrid account there are some important things to remember.
 For example, Lite and [Free]({{site.site_url}}/free?mc=SendGrid%20Documentation) packages have limitations in the amount of email that can be sent each day.
-Free accounts are simply limited to 12,000 emails per month.
+Free accounts are limited to 12,000 emails per month.
 Below you will find a breakdown of the Lite package and it's limitations.

 Additionally, there are limitations to delivery rates imposed by recipient mail servers.
 Exceeding these limitations results in a practice referred to as throttling.
 Throttling in terms of email means that a recipient mail server has accepted all the mail it is willing to accept from your IP for a certain period of time.